hdShang/arxiv-daily/docs/cs-RO/2025-05-13/papers/250508419v1-hmr-odta-online-diverse-task-allocation-for-a-team-of-heterogeneous-.md

 ---
 layout: default
-title: HMR-ODTA: Online Diverse Task Allocation for a Team of Heterogeneous Mobile Robots
+title: "HMR-ODTA: Online Diverse Task Allocation for a Team of Heterogeneous Mobile Robots"
 ---

 # HMR-ODTA: Online Diverse Task Allocation for a Team of Heterogeneous Mobile Robots